rafgraph/react-component-dev/README.md

-# Example app for Foo component
+# Example App for Some Component